The legacy of feudal Japan's African samurai

 In an era racked by political espionage, merciless assassinations and ninja attacks, Yasuke was seen as an asset.
 Nobunaga soon made him a samurai -- even providing him with his own servant, house and stipend, according to Jesuit records.

-Today, Yasuke's legacy as the world's first African samurai is well known in Japan, spawning everything from prize-winning children's books to a manga series entitled "Afro Samurai."
+Today, Yasuke's legacy as the world's first African samurai is well known in Japan, spawning everything from prize-winning children's books to a manga series titled "Afro Samurai."

 And his legacy continues to spread worldwide.